ccarner/COMP90024-Proj2/frontend/README.md

 The home page serves an interactive map displaying sentiment at varying levels of granularity (state -> suburb).

 For state-level sentiment data, a control panel will appear to allow the user to adjust which period of time they would like the map to display sentiment for.

+## Data
+Data is pulled from AURIN and CouchDB (which is being fed tweets from a running twitter harvester).
+This data is then displayed in the frontend.

 ## Getting Started